-Starting in the late nineteenth century, anthropogenic factors led to the collapse of the historically abundant and diverse native salmonid populations in the Great Lakes (Atlantic salmon, lake trout, coaster brook trout, and various corrinoids).
-Commercial fishing overexploited native lake trout stocks especially in Lakes Michigan and Huron.
+Starting in the late nineteenth century, anthropogenic factors led to the collapse of the historically abundant and diverse native salmonidae populations in the Great Lakes (Atlantic salmon, lake trout, brook trout, white fish, ciscoes and various other Coregoninae).
+Commercial fishing overexploited native lake trout stocks especially in Lakes Michigan and Huron and many other species of desirable sport fish.
 Numerous non-native species also made their way into the system beginning in the late 1800s, some unintentionally introduced (sea lamprey, alewife, dreissenid mussels, round goby, etc.), others intentionally introduced (Chinook and Coho salmon, rainbow trout, brown trout, etc.).
 Since the mid-1950's, these non-natives have driven both the dynamics and management of the Great Lakes' fisheries.

 Lake trout stocks were suppressed to low levels through overexploitation of commercial fishing, and the introduction of sea lamprey into the Great Lakes added an additional stressor on these fish, which ultimately led to the loss of native stocks of lake trout from most of the Great Lakes except for Lake Superior.
 The modern effort to rehabilitate the lake trout throughout the Basin began in the 1950s with the support of the US Fish and Wildlife Service and has produced some successes, most notably in Lake Superior, the only Great Lake in which native stocks of lake trout were not extirpated.
 Elsewhere, lake trout restoration played out against the epic proliferation of exotic alewife and the concomitant rise of an open water sport fishing industry built around massive state agency production and stocking of Pacific salmonids adapted to consuming the abundant alewife (primarily Chinook, Coho salmon and steelhead).
-These coldwater fish were introduced into the Great Lakes purposefully, as a means of both biologically controlling unchecked alewife populations, while simultaneously creating an incredibly valuable recreational fishery where none had existed.
-The result of these introduced coldwater fish was transformative in creating thriving local economies supported by recreational fishing and tourism, and ultimately led to lakeshore communities dominated by industrial waterfronts being converted to tourism meccas.
+These coldwater fish were introduced into the Great Lakes purposefully, as a mean of both biologically controlling unchecked alewife populations, while simultaneously creating an incredibly valuable recreational fishery.
+The result of these introduced coldwater fish was transformative in creating thriving local economies supported by recreational fishing and tourism, and ultimately led to lakeshore communities once dominated by industrial waterfronts being converted to tourism meccas.

-Alewife numbers subsequently decreased across the Basin, initially due to the predation by excessive numbers of stocked Pacific salmon and trout, resulting in a decades long era of relative stability and economic prosperity from the salmon, steelhead and trout fisheries.
-Later, new non-native species introduced into the Great Lakes through shipping ballast water lead to fundamental food web disruption yet again.
-Zebra mussels provided the first front, followed in time by a close relative, the quagga mussel.
-These small mussels have effectively blanketed the bottom of the Great Lakes, en masse, effectively filtering out much of the pelagic plankton base of the food web.
+Alewife numbers subsequently decreased across the Basin, initially due to the predation by excessive numbers of stocked Pacific salmon and trout, resulting in a decades long era of relative stability and economic benefits from the salmon, steelhead and trout fisheries.

+Later, new non-native species introduced into the Great Lakes through shipping ballast water led to fundamental food web disruption yet again.
+Zebra mussels provided the first front, followed in time by a close relative, the Quagga mussel.
+These small mussels have effectively blanketed the bottom of the Great Lakes, in mass, effectively filtering out much of the pelagic plankton base of the food web.
+The cleaning effect that the mussels produce is actually harmful to the food web health of the lakes.
 This resulted in population crashes of alewife and has had significant negative effect on pelagic fish species like salmon, but also native species such as whitefish.